General Questions

 What should I wear?

 Nebraska weather is unpredictable!
-It is typically warm and humid during the week of the Conference, with daytime temperatures between 70 and 90 degrees.
+It is typically warm and humid during the week of the Festival, with daytime temperatures between 70 and 90 degrees.
 GPTC is a casual/professional setting — dress for comfort (including footwear for walking).
 The SCC building can be chilly, so plan accordingly and dress in layers.

 The Closing Celebration on the final evening of the GPTC is a dressy event, but not black-tie.
 This event may be outdoors, weather permitting.